losrobbos/python-flask-mini-api-demo/README.md

 Test a "Hello World" Container:
 `docker run hello-world`

-This command should print some hello world text into the terminal and then stop.
+This command should print some (quite lengthy) hello world text into the terminal and then stop.

 ### Build Python App Docker Image